 RIDE THE MOON

 All cyclists will start and finish at Two Rivers Convention Center in downtown Grand Junction.
 The ride will begin with a spectacular trek through the Colorado National Monument.
-After exiting the Monument, riders may elect to tackle a metric century through the beautiful farm country and surrounding areas of Fruita or opt for the classic 41-mile loop back to GJ.
+After exiting the Monument, riders may elect to tackle a metric century through the beautiful farm country and surrounding areas of Fruita or opt for the classic 41-mile loop back to Grand Junction.

 LIGHTS ARE REQUIRED